fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 The KMF acts as a server and the MDD acts as a client to establish a tunnel.

-When the MDD relays a DTLS message from an endpoint via a tunnel, the MDD will include an association identifier that is unique per endpoint-originated DTLS association relayed via that tunnel.
+When the MDD relays a DTLS message from an endpoint, the MDD will include an association identifier that is unique per endpoint-originated DTLS association and is relayed via the tunnel.
 The association identifier remains constant for the life of the DTLS association.
 The KMF identifies each distinct endpoint-originated DTLS association by the association identifier and the tunnel over which the DTLS association was established.
 The KMF **MUST** use the same association identifier in messages it sends to the endpoint and **MUST** send all messages for a